RedPointGlobal/redpoint-rpi/docs/storage.md

       enabled: true
       claimName: pvc-fileoutputdir
       mountPath: /rpifileoutputdir
-  # No persistentVolumes needed - the CSI driver creates them
 ```

+No `persistentVolumes` section needed.
+The CSI driver creates the PV and access point automatically when the PVC is created.

 > For EFS dynamic provisioning, use `uid: "7777"` and `gid: "7777"` to match the UID that RPI containers run as.
 This ensures the auto-created access points have correct file ownership.